New Zealand's Ardern in Tokyo to meet Kishida, promote trade | Law-Order

 “We hope to firmly discuss the issue with New Zealand in the context of achieving a free and open Indo-Pacific.”
 The security pact allows China to send police and military personnel to the Solomon Islands while also opening the door for Chinese warships to stop in port.
 It has triggered worries of a possible Chinese naval base on the doorstep of Australia and New Zealand.

-Solomon Islands Prime Minister Manasseh Sogavare said the pact would not "undermine the peace and harmony of our region" as has been feared by the opposition and countries including the United States and Australia.
+Solomon Islands Prime Minister Manasseh Sogavare said the pact would not “undermine the peace and harmony of our region” as has been feared by the opposition and countries including the US and Australia.

-Sogavare said his government would not let China build a military base there, and China has denied seeking a military foothold in the South Pacific.
+Sogavare said his government would not let China build a military base there, and that Beijing had denied seeking a military foothold in the South Pacific.

 Japan is especially concerned about Chinese military and coast guard activity in the East China Sea near the Japanese-controlled Senkaku islands, which China also claims and calls Diaoyu.